REGISTRATION & FINANCES

 What does the last day of TREK look like for participants and family?

 Groups return from TREK trips in the mid to late morning on Wednesday; there is no set return time as the actual return time is different for each TREK group.
-After cleaning and returning group gear, you will join the rest of the TREKkies for a welcome back lunch and closing ceremony.
-After that, you’ll head back to your residence hall to shower and relax (your room keys will be waiting at the front desk) before starting orientation.
+After cleaning and returning group gear, you'll be able to grab a to-go lunch, and head back to your residence hall to shower and relax (your room keys will be waiting at the front desk) before starting orientation.

 Orientation will either begin on Wednesday or Thursday afternoon.
 Regardless of your orientation schedule you will have access to your room on Wednesday night and your meal plan will begin when you return from TREK.
 TREKkies that have a Thursday orientation start will have the option to participate in social activities on Wednesday evening.